-The last line item with significant variation in noninterest expense to discuss is "other general and administrative".
+2015 experienced a decrease in the "other" general and administrative line item.
 The decrease of \$348 thousand for 2015 as compared to 2014 can be mainly attributed to a \$195.7 thousand reduction in marketing and consulting costs.
-A renegotiation of one service provider contract along with the maturity of another during 2015 lead to the decrease.
+A renegotiation of one service provider contract along with the maturity of another during 2015 led to the decrease.
 Another contributor to the reduction was lower losses due to NSF and fraud.
 The Bank applauds the work of our front-line staff to recognize possible fraud and scams attempted on our customers and stopping them before they can occur.
 An investment in additional fraud detection software has also helped our back office personnel to detect possible digital fraud.
 This was down \$60.2 thousand in 2015 compared to an increase in 2014 of \$40.9 thousand.